Blissfully/sqs-lambda-bridge/README.md

 |   `concurrency`   |    1    | [Max 1000 total across all lambdas, but you can ask AWS for more.](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) |
 |    `batchSize`    |   10    |                             Max is 10.
 Low values mean better utilization but more API traffic.                              |

+> **Note:** The default visibility timeout for these queues must be at least as long as the longest timeout for the functions in that queue.
+If in doubt, 310 seconds is a reasonable value.

+> **Note:** You should configure a dead letter queue, or else invocations which fail will be retried immediately and continue until they succeed or expire from the queue.

 ## Designing your queues

 For the highest throughput, you'd want to have only one queue, with lots of workers pulling jobs from it.
 There are a few general rules about when it makes sense to split your work into different queues.